Overrided/Fb2.Document/Readme.md

 # Fb2 Document Library

-Fb2.Document is lightweight, fast .Net Standard lib with bunch of APIs to operate `fb2` file's contents.
+Fb2.Document is lightweight, fast .Net 5 lib with bunch of APIs to operate `fb2` file's contents.

 Fb2.Document is the easiest way to build reader or editor app for [Fb2](https://en.wikipedia.org/wiki/FictionBook) book format.

-Library can be used with any .Net application that supports .Net 5

 ## Table of contents